-Item No. Subject Action By Whom By When Update/Comments Month Jur ne 2018 - 21/18 Safer staffing Possible development session re care hours per patient day Gary O'Hare To be added to Board cycle 50/18 Safer Care Summary of changes to practice Changes to practice to be added to all serious incident templates Damian Robinson/ Gary O'Hare July 2018 50/18 Safer Care Violence and Aggression Board to be kept updated on progress within the Positive and Safe Strategy Damian Robinson/ Gary O'Hare 26/09/18 (8) 23.05.18 Annual Security Management Report The Board to receive progress reports in relation to lone working devices Tony Gray/ Gary O'Hare 24/10/18 Update to be included in the Q2 Safer Care Report (9) 23.05.18 Integrated Commissioning and Quality Assurance Report The Board to receive an update on the outcome of discussions relating to Payroll costs and Legal costs James Duncan July 2018
+Item No. Subject Action By Whom By When Update/Comments Month Jur Month June 2018 21/18 Safer staffing Possible development session re care hours per patient day Gary O'Hare To be added to Board cycle 50/18 Safer Care Summary of changes to practice Changes to practice to be added to all serious incident templates Damian Robinson/ Gary O'Hare July 2018 50/18 Safer Care Violence and Aggression Board to be kept updated on progress within the Positive and Safe Strategy Damian Robinson/ Gary O'Hare 26/09/18 (8) 23.05.18 Annual Security Management Report The Board to receive progress reports in relation to lone working devices Tony Gray/ Gary O'Hare 24/10/18 Update to be included in the Q2 Safer Care Report (9) 23.05.18 Integrated Commissioning and Quality Assurance Report The Board to receive an update on the outcome of discussions relating to Payroll costs and Legal costs James Duncan July 2018

 Complete (8) 23.05.18 Annual Security Management Report Update to be provided on our Smoke Free Strategy.
-Tony Gray/ Gary O'Hare 25/07/18 24/10/18 Board to receive the Annual Smoke free update and a development session on smoking in July 2018.
+Tony Gray/ Gary O'Hare 25/07/18 Board to receive the Annual Smoke free update and a development session on smoking in July 2018.
 An update on progress will also be added to the Q2 Safer Care report.

-50/18 Safer Care Embedding learning from Actions Learning and Improvement Group will consider this further to make sure that learning is embedded in practice.
-Damian Robinson/ Gary O'Hare 27/07/10 Safe Care, embedding learning from actions has been incorporated into the Learning and Improvement Group cycle of business commencing 27/7/18 ------- --- --- --------------------------------- ---------- ---
+50/18 Safer Car Embeddii learning f Actions Damian Robinson/ Gary O'Hare 27/07/10 Safe Care, embedding learning from actions has been incorporated into the Learning and Improvement Group cycle of business commencing 27/7/18 -- -- --------------------------------- ---------- ---